Skip advert

 4.5 out of 5

 The outgoing C-Class was good to drive but traded some of the focus of the BMW 3 Series for comfort and a more relaxed feel.
-The same is true for the latest model; on our first encounter with the C-Class, it felt more luxurious than the 3 Series or Audi A4 in Comfort mode.
+The same is true for the latest model; in our time with the C-Class, it felt more luxurious than the 3 Series or Audi A4 in Comfort mode.

 Advertisement - Article continues below